zeromq/libcurve/README.txt

 ## Building and Installing

 This project uses autotools for packaging.
-To build from git (all example commands are for Linux):
+To build from git you must first build libsodium, libzmq, and libczmq.
+The simplest way currently is to get these directly from GitHub.
+All example commands are for Linux:

     #   libsodium
     git clone git://github.com/jedisct1/libsodium.git